How To Apply - MBP Graduate Program

 - Your application will not be reviewed until all required documentation is received and the application fee has been paid.

 Step 2 - Upload required documentation to the SGS Online Application

 For an application to be deemed 'complete', you are required to submit:

 - A letter of intent summarizing your academic achievements, special research interests, and any previous research-related experience.
-You are required to indicate up to 5 faculty member(s) whom you would like to work with in the letter.
+You are required to indicate up to 5 faculty member(s) you would like to potentially work with in the letter.
 This component should be a maximum of 1.5 pages in length (1 inch page margins, 12 pt. font, single-spaced).

 - An updated resume or Curriculum Vitae (CV).